ahmadsanmorino/AnaFe1/README.md

-# AnaFe: A template for features selection and machine learning-based analysis
+# TripleFe: The robust combination for features selection and machine learning-based analysis

 This template is useful for studies related to feature selection, classification, and machine learning-base analysis

 ## Description

-There are three feature selection mechanisms available:
+There are three combined feature selection mechanisms:
 * Extra Tree Classifier (To get Information Gain from each feature)
 * Chi-Square (To measure how strong the relationship between features)
 * Correlation Coefficient (To shows the correlation between features)

-You can use one of them, or combine the three mechanisms to get the best selection results
+You can use one of them, but I suggest combining the three mechanisms is the right choise to get the best results

-We provide four ready-to-use machine-learning classifiers to be analyzed:
+We also provide ready-to-use machine-learning classifiers to be analyzed:
 * Support Vector Machine
 * Random Forest
 * Multilayer Perceptron